 Put your case in a bath and check for signs of the insects before you start unpacking your belongings.
 Wash any clothing you took on a 60 degree wash, which will help kill any live bed bugs or eggs.

 We do not treat bees outside properties.
-We may treat bees inside properties when there is a public protection concern.
+We may treat bees inside properties only when there is a public protection or health and safety risk.
 This will need to be sanctioned by a registered beekeeper.

 If there are bees outside your property, please contact Bridgend Beekeepers.